GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Stylized Co-Speech Gesture Diffusion Model

-As illustrated in \fig\ref{fig:denoising_network}, our denoising network has a transformer architecture \cite{vaswani2017transformer}.
+As illustrated in \fig\ref{fig:denoising_network}, our denoising network has a transformer architecture.
 We employ the causal attention layer proposed by \citet{vaswani2017transformer} that only allows the intercommunication of the current and preceding data for the causality.
 This architecture can be easily transformed into the autoregressive model in \eqn\eqref{eqn:autoregressive_generative_model}.
 Note that we extend the definition of \emph{current data} when dealing with audio features by including $\delta^a$ future frames.

-The denoising network fuses the multimodal conditions $(\vect{A}, \vect{T}, \vect{P})$ in a hierarchical manner: the low-level audio features that relate to the speech rhythm and stress are first included by concatenating $\vect{A}$ with the noisy latent sequence $\vect{Z}_n$; then, the high-level transcript features $\vect{T}$ that correspond to the speech semantics are incorporated via a \emph{semantics-aware attention layer}; and lastly, the style prompt $\vect{P}$ is involved through a \emph{CLIP-guided AdaIn layer} to control the overall style of the generated gestures.
+The denoising network fuses the multimodal conditions $(\vect{A}, \vect{T}, \vect{P})$ in a hierarchical manner: first, low-level audio features that relate to the speech rhythm and stress are integrated by concatenating $\vect{A}$ with the noisy latent sequence $\vect{Z}_n$; then, high-level transcript features $\vect{T}$ that correspond to the speech semantics are incorporated via a \emph{semantics-aware attention layer}; lastly, the style prompt $\vect{P}$ is included through a \emph{CLIP-guided AdaIn layer} to control the overall style of the generated gestures.